collective/collective.recipe.solrinstance/README.rst

     to which the actual commands will be appended.
 Defaults to ``/solr``.

-config-destination
+vardir
-    Optional override for the directory where the ``solrconfig.xml`` file will be generated.
-Defaults to the Solr default location.
+    Optional override for the location of the directory where Solr stores its indexes and log files.
+Defaults to ``${buildout:directory}/var/solr``.
+This option and the ``script``

-config-template
+    option make it possible to create multiple Solr instances in a single buildout and dedicate one or more of the instances to automated functional testing.

+logdir
-    Optional override for the template used to generate the ``solrconfig.xml`` file.
-Defaults to the template contained in the recipe, i.e.
+    Optional override for the location of the Solr logfiles.
-    ``templates/solrconfig.xml.tmpl``.
+    Defaults to ``${buildout:directory}/var/solr``.

 jetty-template
     Optional override for the ``jetty.xml`` template.
 Defaults to